ml-archive/nodes-php-push/README.md

 At [Nodes](http://nodesagency.com) we send a lot of push messages from our mobile API's.

-Therefore we've created a push manager, which makes the job a lot easier.
-It even comes with support for two push providers out of the box.
+Therefore we've created a push manager, which makes the job a lot easier

 - [Urban Airship](http://urbanairship.com)